slarmoo/.github/profile/simon/simonReact/simonReactP1.md

 ### Navigating routes

 We then we replace the `a` elements with the router's `NavLink` component.
 The anchor element's `href` attribute is replaced with the router's `to` attribute.
+The `.html` file reference is replaced with a route name.
 Here is what the conversion for the Play component looks like.

 ```jsx
 <a className="nav-link" href="play.html">Play</a>